 This page answers some of the commonly asked questions about the Review.
 If you’ve got a question that isn’t answered here, please email Review.ChildrensSocialCare@education.gov.uk .

-We have now published the Case for Change, which sets out in more detail the challenges that the Review will consider going forward.
+In June 2021, we published the Case for Change, which set out in more detail the challenges that the Review is considering.

 What is the Case for Change?